 After her move to the U. S., Levertov was introduced to the Transcendentalism of Emerson and Thoreau, the formal experimentation of Ezra Pound, and, in particular, the work of William Carlos Willams.
 Through her husband's friendship with poet Robert Creeley, she became associated with the Black Mountain group of poets, particularly Creeley, Charles Olson, and Robert Duncan, who had formed a short-lived but groundbreaking school in 1933 in North Carolina.
 Some of her work was published in the 1950s in the Black Mountain Review.
 Levertov acknowledged these influences but disclaimed membership in any poetic school.
 She moved away from the fixed forms of English practice, developing an open, experimental style.
 With the publication of her first American book, Here and Now (1956), she became an important voice in the American avant-garde.
 Her poems of the fifties and sixties won her immediate and excited recognition, not just from peers like Creeley and Duncan, but also from the avant-garde poets of an earlier generation, such as Kenneth Rexroth and William Carlos Williams.

 Her next book, With Eyes at the Back of our Heads (1959), established her as one of the great American poets, and her British origins were soon forgotten.
 She was poetry editor of The Nation magazine in 1961 and from 1963 to 1965.
 During the 1960s, activism and feminism became prominent in her poetry.
 During this period she produced one of her most memorable works of rage and sadness, The Sorrow Dance (1967), which encompassed her feelings toward the war and the death of her older sister.
+She received a fellowship from the National Endowment for the Arts in 1969.
 From 1975 to 1978, she was poetry editor of Mother Jones magazine.